Scenerainc/Documentation-Website/docs/overview.md

 The **Resolution** is used to specify the size of image or video data.
 It takes a **Height** and a **Width**

 And the **SceneDataURI** contains a readily accessible link containing the SceneData.
 Should a node add SceneData, it then must upload the SceneData somewhere for access.

+Lastly, **ParentSceneMarks** and **ChildSceneMarks** are fields used to link this SceneMark to other SceneMarks.
+It is not currently used.

 ## The Bridge
 - As we described before, the Bridge is a processor that turns raw information into SceneMarks and SceneData, conducts initial AI analysis on that data, then sends it into our backend.